-Companies incorporating as C Corporations or S Corporations must have a board (for example technology startups looking for funding in Delaware typically incorporate as a C Corporation).
-But, a sole proprietorship, LLC, or general partnership does not need a board.
+Companies incorporating as C Corporations or S Corporations must have a board (for example, technology startups looking for funding in Delaware typically incorporate as a C Corporation).
+However, a sole proprietorship, LLC, or general partnership does not need a board.

 Remember, your financial investors do not have to join your board.
 Also, board members can fill four roles: board member, advisory board member, a board observer (a non-voting member who attends meetings), or non-active board member.

-1. Common Directors - Directors represent the common stock and shareholders.
+- Common Directors.
+Directors represent the common stock and shareholders.
 Common Stock Directors are often one or more of the company founders and sometimes seed investors.
-Before raising venture capital, your board usually only have Common Directors.
+Before raising venture capital, your board usually only has Common Directors.

-2. Preferred Directors – Preferred Directors represent preferred stockholders.
+- Preferred Directors.
+Preferred Directors represent preferred stockholders.
 These Preferred Directors are typically lead investors who make company decisions based on how they affect the interest of all investors.

-3. Independent Directors – These are third-party directors appointed to represent only the company’s interest.
+- Independent Directors.
+These are third-party directors appointed to represent only the company's interest.
 Independent Directors are market experts that make decisions without being bogged down by stockholder allegiances.
 These directors have no stock in the business.